 So how do you make espresso with the Aeropress?
 Just follow these simple steps.

-- Grind your coffee beans to medium fine so that expressing can produce the ideal cup of espresso.
 If you use say a coarser ground coffee then they are too big and the hot water will flow freely through them, and the result is a cup of coffee that has a flat or maybe even sour taste.

-- Place a filter on the base cap and pour a bit of hot water on it before attaching it to the Aeropress tube.
+Pour a bit of hot water on it before attaching it to the Aeropress tube.
 The hot water helps get rid of any unpleasant tastes that the filter paper may have.

-- You will then add the coffee grounds and shake the cylinder to even out the powder.
+Even out the powder.
 Then place the second filter on the piston before you proceed to add hot water into the tube and place in the plunger.

-- Press the piston or plunger all the way down then pull it up and repeat the process while having the Aeropress positioned over a cup.
+Do this while having the Aeropress positioned over a cup.
 Press the entire amount of water from the tube through the base cap and take note the coffee puck.

 If it is compressed and looks like a hockey puck, then everything is well.
 Add more hot water and repeat the process.
 Use two tablespoons of the fine ground coffee to make a cup of espresso.

-Making Espresso Using A Moka Pot
+3. Using A Moka Pot

 For the novice coffee lover that takes a sip of espresso made using a Moka pot, what they usually get is something that knocks the socks right off their feet.
 In short, opting to use the Moka pot for brewing coffee is something for the ardent coffee lover not the faint-hearted.
 It is for that person what always looks forward to an intense cup of coffee in the morning.